 We did it!
-Last weekend, we held my daughter’s bridal shower.
+Last weekend, we held my daughter’s big day despite not really knowing how to host a bridal shower!
 We’ve been planning it for months now, and I’ve had these visions in my head of what it would be like.
 I pictured a beach theme, colored with tones of light, ocean blues and sand-toned beiges.
 Beautiful sea shells would lay in glittery ‘sand’ around glowing candles, with lanterns hanging in the tree and from the awning.
 The food table would be covered with more sea shells in between bowls in matching colors and crystal trays and flowy garland would drape around the awning.
 We’d enjoy the gorgeous weather while sipping white wine sangria, surrounded by the flowers and vegetation we’d spent the last few weeks planting.
 Sounds nice, right?

 With the help of Smart & Final in Upland (California) who provided complimentary gift cards that covered all the food, plates, utensils and miscellaneous party supplies, we did it!!

 My daughter’s wedding is set for May 30, so the bridal shower was scheduled for April 18.
 The planning began months prior with a vision: what theme did we want and how did we want to make that happen?
 We chose a beach theme, utilizing colors similar to the colors my daughter had chosen for the wedding.
-I bought a notebook and created sections for all the categories.
+I bought a notebook, basically a roadmap on how to host a bridal shower, and I created sections for all the categories.
 (Keep scrolling down to the bottom for pictures of the centerpieces, goody bags and other shower coolness!)

 - Guest List